sindresorhus/sindresorhus.github.com/_apps/dato.md

 I would recommend the [Syncalicious app](https://github.com/zenangst/Syncalicious) which works with any macOS app.

-#### How can I open Google Meet links in a specific browser?
+#### How can I open meeting links (Google Meet, Zoom, Microsoft Teams, etc.) in a specific browser?

+Check out my free [Velja app](https://sindresorhus.com/velja).
+It has built-in support for this without any setup.

+---

-You can use the [Finicky app](https://github.com/johnste/finicky) with this config:
+For Google Meet, you could also use the [Finicky app](https://github.com/johnste/finicky) with this config:

 ```js
 module.exports = {